Hasatori/Testspector/doc/Practices.md

 - Test only the public behavior of the system under the test

-- Test behavior, not methods of the system under the test
+- Test behaviour, not methods of the system under the test

 - Make the tests follow the single responsibility principle

-### Do not define tests for primitive behavior
+### Do not define tests for primitive behaviour

 It is generally recommended not to create tests for primitive functionality of the tested system.
 Examples are get and set methods, which are a commonly used methods for getting and setting properties [(García 2017, ch.
 Software testing principles)](#978-1-78712-439-4).
 Testing such methods is unnecessary because they are immune to error.
 However, if there is some more complex logic tied to them that could lead to side effects, it is appropriate to write a unit test for these methods as well.